x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-700-through-5-7-750.md

 - Use a certificate-based outbound connector where the certificate's domain is an accepted and validated domain in Microsoft 365 or Office 365.
 For more information, see [Configure mail flow using connectors](../use-connectors-to-configure-mail-flow/use-connectors-to-configure-mail-flow.md).

 - Look for unusual connectors and compromised accounts.
 Attackers will often create new inbound connectors in your Microsoft 365 or Office 365 organization to send spam.
-For mre information, see [Validate connectors](../use-connectors-to-configure-mail-flow/validate-connectors.md), and [Responding to a compromised email account](https://docs.microsoft.com/microsoft-365/security/office-365-security/responding-to-a-compromised-email-account).
+For more information, see [Validate connectors](../use-connectors-to-configure-mail-flow/validate-connectors.md), and [Responding to a compromised email account](https://docs.microsoft.com/microsoft-365/security/office-365-security/responding-to-a-compromised-email-account).

 ## Still need help with error codes 5.7.700 through 5.7.750?